"Equality" and the Tyranny of the Majority

-The underlying source of the new tyranny Tocqueville conveyed is born of the democratic impulse and is the special scourge of democracy—that is a disdain of any amount of inequality.
-Tocqueville believed this state would create a condition of lethargy in relation to liberty, as equality became the most cherished ideal of democratic society, rather than liberty.
+The underlying source of the new tyranny Tocqueville conveyed is born of the democratic impulse and is the special scourge of democracy, i.e. a disdain of any amount of inequality.
+Tocqueville believed this state would create a condition of lethargy in relation to liberty, as equality became the most cherished ideal of democratic society (rather than liberty).
 As Rousseau—and later Mill, Hegel, and Marx became the dominant political ideologues for Continental Europe, equality supplanted liberty as the most vital and cherished ideal for civilization.
-Mill, for instance, went as far to argue that “the most happiness for the greatest number of people” should be the end of his utilitarian view of government.
-In this view, the safeguarding of individual rights takes a backseat to “equality” and “progress.”
+Mill, for instance, went as far to argue that “the most happiness for the greatest number of people” should be the end of government.
+In this utilitarian view, the safeguarding of individual rights takes a backseat to “equality” and “progress.”

 Marx famously declared that “all history is class conflict,” and therefore goaded the proletariat class of workers to revolution in order to achieve greater equality.
 Marx adopted from Hegel a belief in historicity, or the notion that social values, standards, and mores are historically contingent and therefore not absolute and objective but, instead, malleable in order to suit the needs of any given epoch: